w3f/Grants-Program/applications/vera_defi.md

 Denis Lam:
 Denis began coding at age 6 and launched his first start up gig at age 14.
 He holds a B.E. in Engineering from University of California, Berkeley in Biotechnology, speaks 5 languages, and is a serial entrepreneur and full-stack product engineer.
 He has 10+ years cross-functional experience working with startups, Fortune enterprises, and venture capital funds and is passionate about working with firestarters to democratize access to products and services and disrupting the status quo.
 In his free time, he enjoys travel, mindfulness, playing piano, and empowering others to unleash their potential for good using technology.

-Michael Arbach: Michael is a business-oriented full-stack software architect and engineer with a 17-years track record building high-performance software solutions for Fortune 500 enterprises using emerging technologies such as blockchain technology in the U.S, Japanese and South Pacific markets.
-Code produced by Michael is currently in production and has processed billions of dollars in transactions and securities exchange volume.
-Today, some of the largest banks and organizations in the U.S. rely on software built by Michael and his team to power millions of users across various applications.
+Michael Arbach:

+- Built blockchain based security lending solution for one of the largest trillion dollar bank in the U.S.
+- Blockchain code produced by Michael already moved  billions dollar worth of assets.
+- 17 years professional software engineer, 5 years full time focus on blockchain.
+- Code produced by michael is currently in production and serving millions of users.

 Completed project